-Understanding Honor and Today’s Thanksgiving.
+Understanding One’s Honor and Thanksgiving.

 This is an important time of the year to reflect on the past and current sacrifices, individually and collectively, one’s current undertakings, and meanings associated with such works.